 About This Series

-It was pariticpation in the 15th Annual Wabi-Sabi Show at the O’Hanlon Center for the Arts in Mill Valley, CA that make me look more closely at work I have been doing which involves a degree of workng with chance.
+It was particpation in the 15th Annual Wabi-Sabi Show at the O’Hanlon Center for the Arts in Mill Valley, CA that make me look more closely at work I have been doing which involves a degree of chance.
 I have been inspired by John Cage's work incorporating chance and sounds from daily life in art and music.
-In most of my work there is an element of controlled chance, mostly in how paint is absorbed into the plaster that I use and how it naturally flows over the texture I create.
+In most of my work there is an element of randomness, mostly in how paint is absorbed into the plaster that I use and how it naturally flows over the texture I create.
 The paintings in this show are teaching me to trust process and when to stop, so that the energy and lightness found in one moment might be remembered.

 On Wabi- Sabi from the O’Hanlon Center